OrdnanceSurvey/code-style-guide/README.md

 #Ordnance Survey Code Style Guidelines

-This repository contains style guides for languages used by Ordnance Survey to be followed by 3rd party developers.
+This repository contains style guides for languages used by Ordnance Survey.

 ##Contents